 Research students are generally able to rely on the 'fair dealing' provisions of the Copyright Act 1968 to copy extracts of materials for which they don't own the copyright.
-This is provided that the copying is of a 'reasonable portion' and for the purpose of 'research or study' only.
-To include such material in a printed or online thesis see 'Using third party material in your thesis' in this guide.
+This is provided that only a 'reasonable portion' is copied for the purpose of personal 'research or study'.

-There is no limit on the amount of work that you can reproduce for the purpose of criticism or review; however, it would be unusual in most theses works.
-It is most likely that the use of copyright works for a thesis will be under 'fair dealing' for research of study.
+There is no limit on the amount of work that you can reproduce for the purpose of criticism or review; however, it would be unusual to rely on this exception in most theses works.
 If you are critiquing or reviewing you must meet the following criteria:

 The word 'fair' is not defined in the Copyright Act.
 In practice the 'criticism or review' exception is likely to give you more protection if you only include short extracts as you review or critique them rather than quoting the complete work.